 Today Pluribus is introducing the industry’s first fully virtualized white box multi-tenant data center gateway router (DCGR).
-After examining the data center routing market and talking extensively to customers, we realized that there was an opportunity at the DCGR location to deliver better functionality and higher performance at a fraction of the cost of existing solutions.
-Customers will now be able to improve their services and their margins at the same time.
+After examining the data center routing market and talking extensively to customers, we realized that there was an opportunity at the DCGR location to deliver better functionality and higher network performance at a fraction of the cost of existing solutions.
+Customers looking for ways of how to improve network performance will now be able to improve performance and their margins at the same time.

 Why Introduce this Now?

 Enterprises are increasingly migrating key applications and data from on-premises locations to private cloud environments owned by managed service providers (MSPs) and regional cloud service providers (CSPs).
 In addition, we are seeing the repatriation of some workloads from public hyperscalers to hosted private cloud – in fact, based on an IDC study, 47% plan to repatriate to a hosted private cloud environment, spending $6B on hosted private cloud services in 2019 alone.
 In response, regional CSPs and MSPs are investing in private cloud infrastructure.
 The cumulative spend by the off-premises private cloud segment on hardware infrastructure (server, storage, and networking) for 2019-2023 is expected to be $50.7B.
 However, these MSPs still need to provide their customers’ connectivity to public cloud hyperscale providers, and that is via the DCGR.
 We believe these service providers need a cost-optimized DCGR solution that delivers affordable public cloud interconnect capabilities together with deep network slicing for full isolation and security of each tenant.